jaayap/Unity_Best_Practices/En/Unit_Test_And_TDD.md

 ```

 For "Assert.AreEqual", value1 is the expected value and value2 is the tested value.
-It's important for have good error message ("Expected "value1" But was "value2").
+It's important for having good error message ("Expected "value1" But was "value2").

-Unity have add their own assertions (with using UnityEngine.Assertions; and UnityEngine.TestTools.Utils;) like :
+Unity have added their own assertions (with using UnityEngine.Assertions; and UnityEngine.TestTools.Utils;) like :

 - "Assert.AreApproximatelyEqual" and "Assert.AreNotApproximatelyEqual" with a default tolerance equals to 0.00001f.
-They can be used for comporare two float like position in x axis.
+They can be used for compare two float like position in x axis.
 - "ColorEqualityComparer"
 - "QuaternionEqualityComparer"
 - "Vector2EqualityComparer" ,"Vector3EqualityComparer" et "Vector4EqualityComparer"